 - 1. To study the effect of temperature change, non solvent addition, incompatible polymer addition in microcapsules preparation - 2.
 Preparation and evaluation of Alginate beads - 3.
 Formulation and evaluation of gelatin /albumin microspheres - 4.
-Formulation and evaluation of liposomes - 5.
-Formulation and evaluation of niosomes - 6.
-Formulation and evaluation of spheruls - 7.
-Improvement of dissolution characteristics of slightly soluble drug by Solid dispersion technique. - 8.
-Comparison of dissolution of two different marketed products /brands - 9.
-Protein binding studies of a highly protein bound drug & poorly protein bound drug - 10.
-Bioavailability studies of Paracetamol. - 11.
-Pharmacokinetic and IVIVC data analysis by Winnoline^R software - 12.
-In vitro cell studies for permeability and metabolism - 13.
-DoE Using Design Expert® Software - 14.
-Formulation data analysis Using Design Expert® Software - 15.
-Quality-by-Design in Pharmaceutical Development - 16.
-Computer Simulations in Pharmacokinetics - 17.
-Computer Simulations Pharmacodynamics - 18.
-Computational Modeling Of Drug Disposition - 19.
-To develop Clinical Data Collection manual - 20.
-To carry out Sensitivity Analysis, and Population Modeling. - 21.
-Development and evaluation of Creams - 22.
-Development and evaluation of Shampoo and Toothpaste base - 23.
-To Incorprate herbal and chemical actives to develop products - 24.
+Formulation and evaluation of liposomes/niosomes - 5.
+Formulation and evaluation of spherules - 6.
+Improvement of dissolution characteristics of slightly soluble drug by Solid dispersion technique. - 7.
+Comparison of dissolution of two different marketed products /brands - 8.
+Protein binding studies of a highly protein bound drug & poorly protein bound drug - 9.
+Bioavailability studies of Paracetamol in animals. - 10.
+Pharmacokinetic and IVIVC data analysis by Winnoline^R software - 11.
+In vitro cell studies for permeability and metabolism - 12.
+DoE Using Design Expert® Software - 13.
+Formulation data analysis Using Design Expert Software - 14.
+Quality-by-Design in Pharmaceutical Development - 15.
+Computer Simulations in Pharmacokinetics and Pharmacodynamics - 16.
+Computational Modeling Of Drug Disposition - 17.
+To develop Clinical Data Collection manual - 18.
+To carry out Sensitivity Analysis, and Population Modeling. - 19.
+Development and evaluation of Creams - 20.
+Development and evaluation of Shampoo and Toothpaste base - 21.
+To incorporate herbal and chemical actives to develop products - 22.
 To address Dry skin, acne, blemish, Wrinkles, bleeding gums and dandruff